brave/browser-laptop/docs/state.md

   }],
   closedFrames: [], // holds the same type of frame objects as above
   ui: {
+    isMaximized: boolean, // true if window was maximized
     mouseInTitlebar: boolean, //Whether or not the mouse is in the titlebar
     dragging: {
       dragType: string, // tab, bookmark